fili5rovic/Yamb/README.md

 > One goal I had in mind was to try out different random number generators ( Linear Congruential Generator, Blum Blum Shub, Lagged Fibonacci Generator...).
 I inteded to use LCG, as I found it the most fitting for this particular problem.
 >
-> This project was developed as an university assignment in University of Belgrade School of Electrical Engineering, majoring Software Engineering.
+> This project was developed as the first university assignment for "Algorithms and Data Structures", University of Belgrade School of Electrical Engineering majoring Software Engineering.
 Please refer to the [instructions.pdf](instructions.pdf) file for detailed assignment instructions.

 ## Features